 Ocean warming evidence (Extreme weather events recorded, stressors, severity, extreme weather events timeline, study outcome or prediction)

-Type of mapping

-A written report will be produced to accompany the systematic map to document all methodology, results, discussion, and other supplementary details during this mapping exercise.
-Details and information regarding the literature search, screening and data extraction will also be provided to facilitate the reproducibility of this study.

-Narrative synthesis methods

-The data from the review will be presented in the form of narrative review, descriptive tables, and graphical presentations.
-Data-generated figures will be created in R [45].

 Demonstrating procedural independence

 As some of the authors of this proposed review may have been authors of some of the studies to be reviewed in this work, their studies will be independently assessed by other reviewers without discussion with the study authors to ensure the independence of the review.

 Reporting.
-Methods outlined in previously published protocol are followed, apart from minor additions and deviations described in the section “Deviation, additions and justifications”.
+Methods outlined in previously published protocol were followed, apart from minor additions and deviations described in the section “Deviation, additions and justifications”.

 The ROSES Reporting Standard for the reports of findings from the systematic map was applied [42].
-MLH used the search strings proposed in the published protocol for Scopus and Web of Science respectively, 877 results returned from Scopus, 1042 results returned from Web of Science, and 9 results from Open Access Theses and Dissertations.
+MLH used the search strings registered in the published protocol for Scopus and Web of Science respectively; 877 results returned from Scopus, 1042 results returned from Web of Science, and 9 results from Open Access Theses and Dissertations.
 MLH and PS independently screened 1227 unique papers by title, abstract and keywords.
 The screening resulted in 187 unique papers for full-text screening.
-MLH, PS, CP, SV, JW and SE coordinated on screening by text, and yielded 91 unique papers for data extraction (Figure 1).
-Included articles must be primary literature, and the topic of study must be dominantly on subtropical coral.
-Examples of excluded articles are provided in Supplementary Table S1.
+MLH, PS, CP, SV, JW and SE coordinated on screening full-text obtained from the 187 unique papers, and yielded 91 unique papers for data extraction (Figure 1).
+Titles of excluded articles from full-text screening are provided in Supplementary Table S1.

-Here 51 separate parameters are identified for data extraction based on the primary and secondary questions from the published protocol [31].
-These parameters include bibliometric information, methodology, reporting, etc. For the ease of reporting, the sections of reporting are divided into two groups: the first group systematic map consists of drivers of ocean warming, severity of ocean warming, location, and method of research, and the second group is bibliometric map.
-During the data extraction from full text, further parameters were added to the extraction to identify the availability of temperature data of studies, and bibliometric parameters such as number of citations, number of co-authors and journal of publications were added to the data collection.
+We extracted 51 separate variables related to the primary and secondary questions as outlined in the published protocol [31].
+These variables include bibliometric information, methodology, reporting, etc. For the ease of reporting, our results are divided into two parts: the first part is a systematic map characterising included studies in terms of investigated drivers of ocean warming, severity of ocean warming, location, and method of research, and the second part is bibliometric map (i.e. Authors’ information, publication data, etc.).
+During the data extraction from full text, variables including availability of temperature data of studies, and bibliometric parameters such as number of citations, number of co-authors and journal of publications were included.

 All figures on this systematic map were created using R version 4.2.2 [45] on R Studio version 2023.06.0 [46], as well as RAWGraphs [47].
-Several packages in R were used in the creation of figures, including ggplot2 [48], wordcloud [49], wordcloud2 [50], tidyverse [51], dplyr [52], reshape2 [53], viridis [54], RColorBrewer [55], leaflet [56], htmlwidgets [57], webshot [58], and tm [59] Organisation of figures into infographics were done with the use of Adobe Illustrator.
+Several packages in R were used in the creation of figures, including ggplot2 [48], wordcloud [49], wordcloud2 [50], tidyverse [51], dplyr [52], reshape2 [53], viridis [54], RColorBrewer [55], leaflet [56], htmlwidgets [57], webshot [58], and tm [59].
+Organisation of plots into multi-panel figures were done with the use of Adobe Illustrator.

 Review findings